abatten/common-envelope-analysis/scripts/README.md

 `plot_dir` which is are variables for where the data is stored and where to write output files respectfully.

+After the common section are the remaining sections that are specific to each script.
+For example; `ce_energy_smoothed_potential` will only read the common section and the energy section.
+These parameters can be changed as needed.

 ## Multirun
 Due to large number of numerical calculations some of these scripts perform (in particular `ce_energy_smoothed_potential.py` and